Can a mattress pad provide luxurious — and cool — sleep?

 While the OOLER’s tank isn’t large, the space requirements can be limiting.
-It requires about six inches around it on all sides to allow for proper venting.
-I own a platform bed without under-bed storage, so there was nowhere to put the unit and the hoses but beside the bed, which wasn’t the most ideal storage solution.
+It requires about 6 inches around it on all sides to allow for proper venting.
+I own a platform bed without under-bed storage, so there was nowhere to put the unit and the hoses except beside the bed, which wasn’t the most ideal storage solution.

 It was incredibly refreshing to lie down in bed and not immediately break into a sweat.
-Using the app – which connected to my OOLER system via Bluetooth – I was able to pre-cool the bed so it was at the perfect temperature for me.
-I also rejoiced in knowing the OOLER system has a temperature range from 55-100 degrees Fahrenheit – if by some miracle I ever got too cold while sleeping, I now had a way to warm up.
+Using the app, which connected to my OOLER system via Bluetooth, I was able to pre-cool the bed so it was at the perfect temperature for me.
+I also rejoiced in knowing the OOLER system has a temperature range from 55 to 100 degrees Fahrenheit — if by some miracle, I ever got too cold while sleeping, I now had a way to warm up.

 The app offered a Warm Awake feature, which would prompt the mattress to start warming up about 30 minutes before a scheduled wakeup time — allegedly a more natural way to wake up than to a buzzing alarm.

 I wasn’t expecting much other than a more comfortable falling-asleep process, but the OOLER app’s programmable sleep schedule ensured that I not only fell asleep quickly but stayed asleep until it was time to wake up.
 I awoke after that first night feeling surprisingly refreshed.
 Would this trend continue?
 I was anxious to find out.